thisismN/ResponsiveImage/README.md

 ```

 Change any settings in these files according to your needs.
-Ensure that the cache and persistence directories are writable.
+Ensure that the cache and persistence directories are _writable_ and the resource directory exists (see Install WURFL).

 ## Recipes
-Copy `ResponsiveImage/recipes` to `./recipes`.
+Copy 'ResponsiveImage/recipes' to './recipes'.

 ```
 cp -r vendor/thisismn/responsiveimage/recipes ./